Dragon Zakura

 Dragon Zakura (ドラゴン桜, Doragon Zakura) is a Japanese manga series written and illustrated by Norifusa Mita.
-Serialized in Weekly Morning from 2003 to 2007, it was released into 21 tankōbon by Kodansha between October 22, 2003, and August 23, 2007.
-It was adapted into live action television series of the same name broadcast on TBS in 2005.
+Serialized in Kodansha's seinen manga magazine Morning from July 2003 to June 2007, its chapters were compiled into 21 tankōbon volumes between October 2003 and August 2007.
+It was adapted into a live-action television series of the same name, broadcast on TBS in 2005.

-A sequel titled Angel Bank: Dragon Zakura Gaiden (エンゼルバンク-ドラゴン桜外伝-, Enzerubanku -Doragon Zakura Gaiden-) was published in the same magazine between 2007 and 2010.
-It was compiled into 14 tankōbon released by Kodansha between January 23, 2008, and August 23, 2010.

-Another sequel manga titled Dragon Zakura Two was serialized in Weekly Morning from January 2018 to March 2021.
+A sequel manga titled Angel Bank: Dragon Zakura Gaiden was published in Morning between October 2007 and June 2010, and compiled into 14 tankōbon volumes.
+Another sequel manga titled Dragon Zakura 2 was serialized in Morning from January 2018 to March 2021, and compiled into 17 tankōbon volumes.

 Plot

 This is a story about a private high school (Ryuzan) in which lawyer Kenji Sakuragi, a former biker, is sent to close down.
 His business is on the rocks due to his biker background being made public in a scandal-magazine.
 Sakuragi gets the idea of turning the school around instead of closing it, thereby resurrecting his career.
-He goes for an outrageous goal: getting 5 students from this no-hope highschool into Tokyo University, the top university in the country.
+He goes for an outrageous goal: getting 5 students from this no-hope high school into Tokyo University, the top university in the country.
 He persuades the director to back him, then gives a rousing speech to the entire school to announce the special class.
 "You're all losers and you'll stay losers for the rest of your lives!
 Because you're too lazy to use your brains and you haven't figured out that society is run by clever folks who make sure they always win and you always lose.
 If you don't like that prospect, study!
 I'll give you a goal: get into Tokyo University!" he shouts to a stunned, silent crowd.

 When none of the existing teachers have the backbone to take on the responsibility for this class, Sakuragi decides to run the class himself.
 To help him, he obtains the assistance of a motley crew of unorthodox teachers to teach math, language arts, social studies, and English.
 Using a combination of tough love and unusual scientific methods, he goads, bribes, and cajoles 2 students into joining the class.
 He is assisted but also opposed by a couple of young English teachers, one of whom hates him and is always suspicious of his motives and methods.
 Will Sakuragi succeed or will the cynicism of just about everyone else win out?
 And just how does Sakuragi know so much about how to get into Tokyo University, anyway?

 In addition to offering many scientific methods for studying for tests generally and preparing for Tokyo University, in particular, the series includes many interesting insights and points of view about human psychology.